Loading Now

 The Correlation Between Gut Microbiota and Mental Health

-There’s a growing interest in how our gut microbiota affects our mental health.
-Studies by Cryan et al. (2019) and Sharon et al. (2019) show changes in gut bacteria can influence our brain and behavior.
-These bacteria interact with neurotransmitters like serotonin, affecting our mood.
-Research links an imbalance in gut bacteria to mood disorders such as depression and anxiety.
+Growing research highlights the impact of gut microbiota on mental health.
+Further studies by Cryan et al. (2019) and Sharon et al. (2019) indicate that changes in gut bacteria can affect brain function and behavior by influencing neurotransmitters like serotonin, which directly affect mood.
+Research links these imbalances to mental health disorders such as depression and anxiety.

 Study Focus Key Findings